May 5, 2025

 Strategy 3: Implement Strong Customer Support Systems

-Strategy 4: Develop Effective Customer Retention Programs
+Strategy 4: Build Loyalty and Retention Programs

 • Surprise gifts at 3, 6, and 12-month subscription milestones